piiano/helm-charts/charts/pvault-server/README.md

     --set primary.persistence.enabled=false
 ```

+Postgres will be available from within the cluster with the following hostname: `db-postgresql.postgres.svc.cluster.local`.

 Note that the command line deploys the Postgres instance with ephemeral storage.
 It implies that restarting the Postgres will wipe the database and will require restarting the Vault as well.

 ### Simplest local installation